ccwt3/ccwt3/README.md

 - 👨🏽‍💻 I’m currently working on [CV app](https://github.com/ccwt3/CV-generator);
 - 🌱 I’m currently learning NodeJs and React;
-- 🤔 I’m looking for help with Life in general;
+- 🤔 I’m looking for some job to gain real life experience;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: I'm A2 - B1 in greek;
+- ⚡️ Fun-Fact: I'm A2 in greek;

 **Languages and Tools:**